momentohq/public-dev-docs/docs/6-serverless-cache-walkthrough/2-deploying-a-basic-serverless-application.md

 ### Interacting with our service

 Now, let's interact with our application and use our deployed endpoints.
-The examples below use curl in your terminal, but you can also use the exported collection (TODO LINK to repo) in a tool like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/).
+The examples below use curl in your terminal, but you can also use the [exported collection](https://github.com/momentohq/serverless-tutorial/tree/step-1/collections) in a tool like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/).

 First, let's create some users.
 We will create two users, _oliviaowner_ and _membermichael_, so that we can see how to interact with organizations and memberships in our application.